 To know what plants to reach for in times of need is one of the most empowering skills a human can possess.
 To know what plant heals what part of the body and why gives you the ability to care for not only yourself, but your family, your community.
 Herbal medicine is vast and includes not only green leafy plants but mushrooms, lichens, barks and roots.

 We'll learn plants that are easily identifiable and simple to harvest and transform into tasty snacks and delicious meals.
 The very act of gathering plants connects us to place, to the land on which we dwell.
-Together we'll forage and retreat to the kitchen to prepare our wild foods in a variety of dishes.
+Together we'll forage and prepare our wild foods in a variety of dishes.

 I invite you to spend time with a craggy sassafras.
 Lean into its strong trunk, feel its furrowed bark, crack a twig and breathe deep its aroma.
 Press your ear close and hear its story.
 It shares with you a tale of its time on this land and of its relationship with the people and animals, fellow inhabitants.
 A warmth radiates throughout your body, indicating the very medicine of sassafras.

 This is how humans first came to know the plants, to form relationship with them and the land on which they grew.
 It is only in modern times that we disregard sensual knowledge.
-Through this program you'll awaken your senses and learn how to communicate with the natural world through a series of guided forest bathing walks and meditation.
+Through this program you'll awaken your senses and learn how to communicate with the natural world of which you are a part.

 As we journey into the plant world together and explore our connection to place, we'll share our experiences with each other.
 Every participant has unique impressions, stories, and insights that can further inform our experience of plant and place.